flycheck/flycheck/README.md

 move the cursor to the highlighted error and wait a short moment.
 To clear all error information use `M-x flycheck-clear`.

+### Error navigation.

+Use `next-error` and `previous-error` (typically bound to `M-g n` and `M-g p` respectively) to jump to Flycheck errors.

+**Note**: *Visible* compilation buffers take preference over buffers with Flycheck errors.
+This includes buffers from `M-x compile`, `M-x grep` and generally all buffers with Compilation Mode or Compilation Minor Mode enabled.
+If such a buffer is visible `next-error` and `previous-error` will navigate the errors (or grep results) reported by this buffer instead.
+Hide this buffer (e.g. with `delete-other-windows`) to navigate Flycheck errors again.

+Error navigation always jumps to the error column, or to the first non-whitespace character of a line if the error does not have a column, regardless of `flycheck-highlighting-mode`.

 ### Mode line

 Flycheck indicates its state in the mode line: